retiro/compressive_imaging_in_si_spaces/README.md

 >> mfipm_demo
 ```
 ### Fast WHT
 If the mfIPM solver has been successfully installed, please set the working directory to the main directory of the software package (...\compressive_imaging_in_si_spaces).
-To use a fast realization of the Walsh-Hadamard transform (WHT), build a C program fastWht.c into a MEX file by running
+To use a fast realization of the Walsh-Hadamard transform (WHT), build a C program fastWht.c into a MEX file by running in the MATLAB prompt
 ```
 >> mex fastWht.c
 ```
-If you have problems building the fastWht.c program, please refer to the MathWorks [documentation](https://ch.mathworks.com/help/matlab/ref/mex.html) on buliding a MEX function.
+If there are problems with building the fastWht.c program, please refer to the MathWorks [documentation](https://ch.mathworks.com/help/matlab/ref/mex.html) on buliding a MEX function.

-You can test the fast WHT with a simple example code:
+The fast WHT can be tested with a simple example code:
 ```
 x = rand(1, 16);
 y = fastWht(x);